Shahid1275/appointment-system/README.md

 Commit changes:git commit -m "Add your descriptive message"

-Push to the branch:git push origin feature/your-feature-name

-Open a pull request with a detailed description of changes.
+Push and submit a pull request.

-🔐 Security Best Practices
+🔐 Security

-JWT Secret: Use a 64-character random string for JWT_SECRET.
+Use a strong 64-character JWT_SECRET.
-Environment Variables: Never commit .env files to Git.
 Add .env to .gitignore.
-HTTPS: Use HTTPS in production to secure API requests.
+Implement HTTPS in production.
-Input Validation: Use libraries like express-validator to sanitize inputs.
-Rate Limiting: Implement rate limiting on API endpoints to prevent abuse.

-🛠 Troubleshooting

-MongoDB Connection Issues:
-Ensure MongoDB is running (sudo systemctl status mongod).
-Verify MONGO_URI in backend/.env.

-Stripe Errors:
-Check if API keys are correct and in test mode.

-Cloudinary Upload Fails:
-Confirm Cloudinary credentials in backend/.env.

-CORS Issues:
-Ensure VITE_API_URL matches the backend URL.

 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+MIT License.
+See LICENSE for details.
-📞 Contact
+📞 Support
-For support, contact the repository maintainer at your.email@example.com or open an issue on GitHub.
+Contact your.email@example.com or open a GitHub issue.